Children's and Family Emmy Award for Outstanding Voice Performer in a Preschool Animated Program

 The Children's and Family Emmy Award for Outstanding Voice Performer in a Preschool Animated Program honors performances in both television series and made-for-television/streaming films.
 The category was established at the 1st Children's and Family Emmy Awards in 2022, and is open to lead, supporting and guest performers of all genders.
 Its sister category Outstanding Voice Performance in an Animated Program honors voice-over performers in shows aimed at an older audience.
 A similar category also exists to recognize younger voice performers.

-The current holder of the award is Kari Wahlgren, who won at the 3rd Children's and Family Emmy Awards for her role as Granny Caterina, Ms. Poochytail & Magda in the Disney Jr. series SuperKitties.
+The current holder of the award is Ana Gasteyer, who won at the 4th Children's and Family Emmy Awards for her role as Crabitha in the Disney+ series RoboGobo.

 Background

 On November 17, 2021, the NATAS announced the creation of the Children's and Family Emmy Awards to recognize the best in children's and family television.
 The organization cited an "explosive growth in the quantity and quality of children’s and family programming" as justification for a dedicated ceremony.
 Many categories of the awards were previously presented at the Daytime Emmy Awards.
 From 1995 to 2021, voice performers were honored with the Daytime Emmy Award for Outstanding Performer in an Animated Program; however, this category was discontinued following the announcement of the Children's and Family Emmys.

 The original name for the category was Outstanding Voice Performance in a Preschool Animated Program, and the award received its current name as of the 3rd Children's and Family Emmy Awards.